magnuskiro/master/backlog.md

 * Re review the read articles with machine learning vs statistical classification in mind.
 * Separate articles on statistical and NLP approaches.
 * Expand in the matter of meta data / features in a tweet.
-* Contact dude in mail and figure out what he works on.
-* define what a trend is. (price or volume?)
+* define what a trend is. (price or volume, can compare with both)
 * "twitter can be used to predict trends", statement or question?
 * How do I express a sentiment?
 * Go over articles and look at NLP.